GSA/fpki-guides/_announcements/01_health_it_removal.md

 -	Thumbprint (SHA-1 Hash): 4CDE1CE2BC31F6DE82E90E2799ED003ED6376DA0
 -	SPKI (SHA-256 Hash): 0FFCB556F276AA77482A6A89EB1708AFB08DC32EE3D2D67199F00BA98DC8F436

 > **Note**: The Federal Bridge CA 2016 issued a cross certificate to the DigiCert Federated ID L3 CA on February 28, 2019.
-This will ensure operations for three (3) Electronic Prescriptions for Controlled Substance (EPCS) customers are not immediately impacted while we continue to review these systems and the use case.
+The issuance of the new cross-certificate was to ensure operations for three (3) electronic prescriptions for controlled substance (EPCS) systems are not immediately impacted by any change.

 ##### DigiCert Federated ID L4 CA
 -	Serial #: 097DBB8C7DFCD2CEDA71F35F73029DA7